Service Learning Trip FAQs

 Yes.
 Every George School sponsored service trip fulfills the sixty-five-hour graduation requirement.

-The cost of the service learning trip covers the following:
+The fee for the service learning trip covers:

 - Sightseeing, where applicable

 The trip fee does not include immunizations, passport fees, trip insurance, personal spending money, personal gear, or equipment.

 Financial aid for service learning trips is awarded on a case-by-case basis, with trip grants ranging from 10 to 50 percent.
 There is no need to apply.

 Are freshmen and sophomores allowed to participate in service learning trips?

 George School students may only participate in service learning trips as juniors or seniors.
 Sophomores may apply to participate in trips during the summer, when they will be rising juniors.

 What should sophomores and juniors do if they want to wait another year to participate?

 If you prefer to wait, do not complete the Parent Permission Form this year.
 However, be aware that trips vary annually and that even frequently offered trips skip years.
 There is no guarantee that a trip you are interested in will be offered when you are ready.